 I signed up to become a champion as this is remarkably close to home.
 I have children who have autism and ADHD, and I have to advocate for them daily for others to be inclusive and understanding to their difficulties.
 I feel because of this ‘lived in’ experience that I have a lot of knowledge to contribute to this role.

-The LDA Champion role involves having knowledge to be able to give advice and assist with inclusion, autism, and other developmental conditions.
+The LDA champion role involves having knowledge to be able to give advice and assist with inclusion, autism, and other developmental conditions.
 It also involves being able to signpost staff members and patients to relevant services and being able to prepare for patients by using available resources.

 In my day-to-day role as a research sister, I lead on lots of different studies therefore the champion role is vital to ensure dedicated time to work on such an important topic.